Featured Treatment Areas

 Common pelvis problems

-Two of the more common pelvic problems include:
+Two of the more common pelvic problems are:

 Pelvic fractures.
 A pelvic fracture requires considerable force.
-Although the fracture itself can heal on its own, pelvic fractures may be accompanied by damage to abdominal organs that require surgery.
+The fracture itself usually can heal on its own.
+But it may be accompanied by damage to abdominal organs that require surgery.

 Most pelvic fractures are caused by direct blows or by a blow through the thighbone (femur).
 Pelvic fractures are often the result of motor vehicle accidents, especially motorcycle accidents.

 Osteitis pubis.
 Osteitis pubis is an inflammation of the pubic symphysis, the slightly moveable joint of the front of the pelvis.
-Characterized by pain in the groin and tenderness over the front of the pelvis, this condition often is caused by repeated pelvis stress, such as kicking the ball in soccer.
+It causes pain in the groin and tenderness over the front of the pelvis.
+This condition is often the result of repeated pelvis stress, such as kicking the ball in soccer.
 Rest usually heals the condition.

 News & Publications